ChartIQ/chartiq-react-app/chartiq-react-components/README.md

 Chart components accept two basic props, config and resources, that allow them to be customized.
 The config describes how the chart should be set up, what addOns and plug-ins should be enabled, hotkeys, and more.
 Resources are passed to the chart and contain utilities that the chart should use, such as a quoteFeed or a storage constructor.

-> While the chart config prop is merged onto the default chart configuration, resources are not merged.
-If you pass in resources to a component, then it will not use the default resources provided in the example.

 ### Customizing the chart config

 All components accept a config prop which can be modified to enable various features, set chart properties, load data and more (for full documentation see [ChartIQ Default Chart Configuration](https://documentation.chartiq.com/tutorial-Chart%20Configuration.html)).